Bojan Matić

-Bojan Matić (Бојан Матић; born 22 December 1991) is a Serbian professional footballer who plays as a forward for Montenegrin outfit Dečić.
+Bojan Matić (Бојан Матић; born 22 December 1991) is a Serbian professional footballer who plays as a forward for Voždovac.

 Club career

 Early years

 Born in Zrenjanin, Matić passed youth categories of Jedinstvo Novi Bečej.
 He joined the first team in 2008 at the age of 16.
 He scored one goal in eight caps for the club until the end of 2007–08 season.
 After scoring 6 goals in 15 matches in the first half of 2009–10 season, Matić was elected the Best Young Athlete of Novi Bečej in 2009.
 He was also marked as one of the most important players for avoiding relegation in the league after the end of season.
 In total, Matić was a member of the first team for six seasons in the Vojvodina League East.
 With 18 goals scored in 27 matches, he helped the team win the competition in the 2012–13 season and take promotion to the Serbian League Vojvodina.
 In summer 2013, he left the club and joined Senta, helping the team to take the first place after the mid-season.
 Shortly after, Matić moved on trial to Partizan, where he scored a few goals in friendly matches, but failed to sign a contract.
 In his two seasons with Senta, Matić collected 52 appearances and scored 25 goals.
 After a short spell with Zemun in late 2015, Matić joined Loznica in early 2016.
 He earned seven appearances, mostly as a back-up choice, and scored three goals.